twojay-dn/streamlit_services/test_script/resource/prompt/gen_hint_list.md

 ## Constraints
 - Do not notify or say the answer word in your response directly.
 - {target_word} is the answer.
 So you must hide the answer in your all responses.
+Do not contain the answer : {target_word} in your hints in any case.
 - Your hints are not allowed to be the same.
 - Your hints must be related to {target_word}.
 Use words and expressions that are related to {target_word}.
 - Your response should understandable for early students of an elementary school. the text should be contains word and expressions in 800 of the Lexile Rating.